towolf/towolf.github.com/docs/PsychCal/SetGammaMethod.markdown

 title: SetGammaMethod
 categories:
   - PsychCal
+encoding: UTF-8
 ---

 cal = SetGammaMethod\(cal,gammaMode,\[precision\]\)

 Set up the gamma correction mode to be used.
 Options
 are:
-  gammaMode == 0 \- search table using linear interpolation via interp1.
+  gammaMode == 0 - search table using linear interpolation via interp1.
-  gammaMode == 1 \- inverse table lookup.
-Fast but less accurate. gammaMode == 2 \- exhaustive search
+  gammaMode == 1 - inverse table lookup.
+Fast but less accurate. gammaMode == 2 - exhaustive search

 If gammaMode == 1, then you may specify the precision of the inverse table.
 The default is 1000 levels.